What Taxes Do Small Businesses Pay in Portland?

 Metro Supportive Housing Services (SHS) Business Income Tax

-• Applies to businesses with over $5 million in gross receipts from all activities everywhere .
+• Applies to businesses with over $5 million in gross receipts that operate within the Metro jurisdiction.

 • Rate: 1% of net income.